Mark Cullen (physician)

-Mark Richard Cullen is a physician, scholar, and population health scientist known for his work in occupational medicine.
+Mark Richard Cullen is an American physician, scholar, and population health scientist known for his work in occupational medicine.
 As a professor at Yale and later Stanford University, his research focused on the social, environmental, behavioral and bio-medical determinants of morbidity and mortality in adults, with special emphasis on the role of workplace'in such matters.

 Early life and education

 Cullen attended Central High School in Philadelphia, Pennsylvania, graduating as valedictorian in 1967.
 He received his BA from Harvard College in 1971 and his MD from Yale University School of Medicine in 1976, and took post-graduate training in Internal Medicine and Clinical Epidemiology, both also at Yale.

 Career

 Yale University

 Cullen was a Professor of Medicine and Public Health and the founder/director of the Occupational and Environmental Medicine (OEM) at Yale University School of Medicine from 1981-2009.
 OEM hosted the first academic clinic for the study of occupational disease in the US, and the first post-doctoral fellowship to train future researchers.
 Early in his Yale career he focused on introducing concepts of clinical epidemiology into occupational and environmental medicine as a counterpart to the prevailing approaches of population epidemiology and animal toxicology, focusing on chemical and biologic hazards of the workplace.

 His efforts enabled him to develop an academic/private partnership with Alcoa Inc. In his role as Alcoa's senior medical officer, he extended his research into the psychosocial causes of disease in the workforce, exploiting existing administrative data on 250,000 former and present employees.
 In 2006, Cullen was awarded an NIA grant to develop a model of population determinants of chronic disease, disability and death, followed by additional funding to study how employees and their families use various social and health benefit options.

 Cullen expanded his work globally in a series of sabbaticals.
 During his sabbatical in Zimbabwe in 1988 Cullen conducted an epidemiological study exploring the impact of chrysotile asbestos on respiratory tract injury and malignancy risks.
 The work contributed to the recognition globally that chrysotile was a threat to health, equal in most ways to the other fiber types of asbestos.
 In Ecuador in 1993 he studied cottage manufacturing and horticulture, largely unregulated with rampant lead, mercury and pesticide poisoning.
 In South Africa in 1997, he joined a government commission reviewing the training programs in occupational and environmental health, leading to establishment of a new curricular model based on the emerging experience in the US.